f-heeger/bioinfomatics-python-scripts/README.md

 Base class for querying NCBI via BioPyhton and the NCBI web interface.
 Do not use directly!
 #### SpeciesName2TaxId
 Map a scientific species name to a NCBI taxonomy ID
+#### TaxId2SpeciesNameMap
+Map a NCBI taxonomy ID to a scientific species name
 #### TaxonomyNodeName2TaxId
 Map a Ncbi Taxonomy Node name to its ID.
 This is slitely different from the `SpeciesName2TaxId` map: It always returns a list, which contains multiple IDs for ambiguous node names and it also works for higher taxonomic levels and nodes that do not have a standard rank (like sub-phylum or no rank).
 #### LineageMap